 The next DII application deadline is scheduled for October 24, 2022 to submit your materials to your Department Chair, Program Director, or Supervisor.
 This application cycle is for projects that will take place during the 2023-24 academic year.
 All proposals will be reviewed within a few weeks after the deadline.

 All interested candidates must thoroughly read the updated DII Request for Proposals to understand the program requirements and funding details, complete the Application Narrative document, and submit the application through BP Logix under Academic Affairs.

 - DII RFP and Application 2023-24 (includes all program requirements, instructions and application narrative)

 - Clery Reporting Training PowerPoint

-The DII program is open to current UW-Eau Claire faculty and academic staff with 0.50 FTE or greater appointments.
+The DII program is open to current UW-Eau Claire faculty and academic staff with 0.50 FTE or greater appointments as well as emeriti UWEC faculty / staff (after they have been retired for at least 75 days) .
 New applicants are highly encouraged but must demonstrate sufficient knowledge of the culture and program content, and feasibility of the program.
 Repeat applicants must demonstrate past program achievements, such as evidence of student learning and meeting program goals and learning outcomes, and impact on the UW-Eau Claire community upon return.
 The receipt of funding one year does not guarantee additional funding in future years.